 Contracting and spreading coronavirus through your eyes is rare.5 But it can happen.

-If someone who is infected sneezes, coughs, or breathes around you, the tiny particles can make their way into your eyes.
-Similarly, if you touch an infected surface and then touch your eyes, you can contract coronavirus.9
+If someone infected sneezes, coughs, or breathes around you, the tiny particles can enter your eyes.
+You can also contract coronavirus if you touch an infected surface and then touch your eyes.9

-Similarly, if you rub your eyes when you have COVID-19, and then touch surfaces, you can contribute to the spread of the virus.9
+Similarly, if you rub your eyes when you have COVID-19, and then touch surfaces, you can spread the virus.9

 How to Protect Yourself (& Your Eyes) Against Coronavirus